pymodbus-dev/pymodbus/README.rst

 Pymodbus also comes with a REPL server to quickly run an asynchronous server with additional capabilities out of the box like simulating errors, delay, mangled messages etc.

-For more infor on REPL Server refer `Pymodbus REPL Server <https://github.com/riptideio/pymodbus/tree/dev/pymodbus/repl>`_
+For more info on REPL Server refer `Pymodbus REPL Server <https://github.com/riptideio/pymodbus/tree/dev/pymodbus/repl>`_

 .. image:: https://img.youtube.com/vi/OutaVz0JkWg/maxresdefault.jpg
    :target: https://youtu.be/OutaVz0JkWg